RIGHT OF WAY AND REAL PROPERTY

 Scheduling and Notice; Costs

 (1) In locations where camping or staying overnight regularly occurs, signs may be posted by the Department announcing that camping is not allowed according to OAR 734-020-0095.
+In locations not open to public entry, signs will be posted by the Department according to 734-035-0200.
 Personal property left on state highway right of way and reasonably believed to be the result of illegal camping may be removed from the right of way after the Department posts proper notice in accordance with this rule.

 (2) Written notice will be posted in a conspicuous location in the general vicinity of the personal property to be removed.
+When the personal property is under a bridge, along a river, and within the urban growth boundary, notice will be posted in a conspicuous location within 30 feet of the personal property.
 The notice is to be posted at least ten days but not more than 19 days prior to removal of the personal property by the Department.
-When the personal property is under a bridge, along a river, and within the urban growth boundary, notice will be posted in a conspicuous location within 30 feet of the personal property.
+In locations not open to public entry, notice is to be posted at least 24 hours prior to removal of the personal property by the Department.

 (b) The date by which personal property must be removed by the property owner;